ga4gh-beacon/beacon-v2/docs/README.md

-(This directory will contain the Beacon documentation.)
+This directory contains the Beacon documentation.
+The files here are rendered through MkDocs and available at [beacon-project.io/beacon-v2/](http://beacon-project.io/beacon-v2/).